Kong/lua-kong-nginx-module/README.md

 Add a static tag string for Nginx's `location`(http subsystem) or `server`(stream subsystem) block, which can be accessed in Lua land by [`resty.kong.tag.get`](#restykongtagget).

+Notice: the value of tag is bound with the `location`(http subsystem) or `server`(stream subsystem) block where it is defined.
+So if you defined multi tags in different `location`(http subsystem) or `server`(stream subsystem) block, you will always get the value where your Lua code runs in but not others.

 [Back to TOC](#table-of-contents)

 Methods